 Implementation of a Hypertension case-finding Changes in access to surgeries due to

 hypertension case-finding and implemented and additional the pandemic will have impacted

 Clinical Management patients identified between results since 2019-20.

 Improvement Programme 2017-18 and 2019-20.

 The BCTT strategy includes plans to

 develop a Case Finding Strategy

 building on gains since 2016.

 Treat more heart failure Stretch QOF implemented in Stretch QOF for 2022-23 has been

 patients with effective 2018, with practices paid for redesigned to focus on a more

 medication, with support from activity above QOF thresholds personalised holistic approach

 the Public Health team via up to 100% of target, and (focusing on achieving collective, not

 further analyses and the reviewed annually since single indicators for each individual).

-creation of bespoke SystmOne
+creation of bespoke SystmOne Teviewed aimidally since single indicators for each individually.

 reports.

+reports.

+Company many maticular with Acabaya As above

-Support more patients with As above As above
+Support more patients with As above AS above

 effective blood pressure

 control (e.g. as above)

 Significantly increase Limited progress, but Implementation of wider skill mix as set

 Primary/Community care enhanced capacity in place in out in NHS LTP should add further

 capacity in Thurrock including the PCN with most need capacity

-better skills mix of staff with (Tilbury & Chadwell) ' '
+better skills mix of staff with (Tilbury & Chadwell)

 GP surgeries

 Expediate building the four Corringham IMWC NELFT lead

-Integrated Healthy Living Building completed during
+Integrated Healthy Living g.i.a.ii

-Centres in Purfleet, Tilbury & 2022.
+Centres in Purfleet, Tilbury & Building completed during

-Chadwell, Grays and SLH
+Chadwell, Grays and SLH 2022.

 Tilbury IMWC Thurrock Council lead

+-

 Outline Business Case under

 review by NHS.
 Aim is to have

 this IMWC completed by 2025.

 Purfleet on Thames IMWC Being developed by Purfleet Centre

-Regeneration Ltd

-Completion is expected by
+Completion is expected by Regeneration Ltd

 2024.

+2027.

 Grays IMWC MSEFT lead

-- ,